-4.5.
+4.7.
 Station Kaena (21° 50.8'N, 158° 21.8'W)

-No Kaena cast will be performed on this cruise due to the time allocated to the Station 20 sampling.
+No Kaena cast will be performed on this cruise due to the time allocated to the deep moored sediment trap deployment.

-4.6.
+4.8.
 Acoustic Doppler Current Profiler

 The ship's acoustic Doppler current profilers (ADCP) will be in operation during the duration of the cruise.
-The OTG technicians will be in charge of the ADCP system.
+The OTG technicians will oversee the ADCP system.

-4.7.
+4.9.
 Thermosalinograph, Fluorometer and pCO2

 The ship's thermosalinograph, fluorometer and pCO2 sampling the uncontaminated seawater supply system will be in operation during the duration of the cruise while the ship is outside of Honolulu Harbor.
 Salinity samples to calibrate the thermosalinograph will be taken from the intake hose at 4-hour intervals throughout the duration of the cruise by the science personnel.
 The ship's meteorological system shall be in operation throughout the cruise.
 Access to real-time underway data through the ship's network will be required.
-The OTG technicians will be in charge of the thermosalinograph, fluorometer, and meteorological suite operations.
+The OTG technicians will oversee the thermosalinograph, fluorometer, and meteorological suite operations.

-4.7.1.
-SeaFlow and Inline C-Star Transmissometer
+4.9.1.
+SeaFlow, IFCB, and Inline C-Star Transmissometer

 In addition to the continuous thermosalinograph and fluorometer sampling, the SeaFlow and an inline C-Star Transmissometer will sample continuously from the uncontaminated seawater supply system throughout the duration of the cruise while the ship is outside of Honolulu Harbor.
 Access to real-time underway data through the ship's network is required.
-The SCOPE Ops technicians and UH personnel will be in charge of these instruments and operations.
-The Imaging Flow CytoBot (IFCB) is being calibrated at the manufacturer and will not be utilized on this cruise.
+The Imaging Flow CytoBot (IFCB) will also be used on this cruise.
+The SCOPE Ops technicians and UH personnel will oversee these instruments and operations.